cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 the public key.
 For example, (skU, pkU) refers to U's private and public key.
 - kX: An OPRF private key used in role X. For example, kU refers to U's private OPRF key.
+- I2OSP and OS2IP: Convert a byte string to and from a non-negative integer as described in {{?RFC8017}}.
+Note that these functions operate on byte strings in big-endian byte order.
 - concat(x0, ..., xN): Concatenation of byte strings.
   `concat(0x01, 0x0203, 0x040506) = 0x010203040506`.
 - random(n): Generate a random byte string of length `n` bytes.